-A Certificate in Dental Radiation program is often offered through community or vocational colleges, and it provides individuals with the practical knowledge necessary to operate radiography equipment under the supervision of licensed dentists.
-Often, dental radiation courses are offered through comprehensive dental assistant certificate or degree programs, in which case graduates have already fulfilled the requirements necessary to gain state certification.
+A certificate program in dental radiation is often offered through community or vocational colleges, and it provides individuals with the practical knowledge necessary to operate radiography equipment under the supervision of licensed dentists.
+Dental radiation courses are also offered through comprehensive dental assistant certificate or degree programs, in which case graduates have already fulfilled the requirements necessary to gain state certification.
 Online courses and programs are not typically available since these programs typically require significant clinical and lab work.

 The courses found within a dental radiation certificate program provide a theoretical background of radiation technology and safety procedures as well as a clinical background in practical equipment operation.
 The program has 60 hours of classroom training.
 Course topics include:

 - Radiation biology